stlim0730/wordtori/README.md

 ### 6. Making changes in the code
 _IN PROGRESS_

 Once you made changes, there are a few commands to run to apply the changes before you run the updated version of the app.
-In case you modified things related to database, schema, models, you need to migrate database to a new version.
+In case you modified things related to database, models (schema), you need to migrate database to a new version.

 ```
 python3 manage.py makemigrations